franzageek/WinEFIMounter/README.md

 Do the same thing for the EFI partition you need to mount.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/d1109eef-0d9f-438a-a8bb-ffc472fbc02a)
-Once you selected your drive and EFI partition, type `M` to confirm.
+Once you selected your drive and EFI partition, type <kbd>M</kbd> to confirm.
 The mounting process will begin instantly.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/2735dfff-0ed2-4507-85b4-90fc38c38802)
 Congrats!
 Your EFI Partition is now mounted to "`Z:\`" (or, if it's taken, to another letter at the very end of the alphabet).